mtkaalund/jekyll-now/projects.md

 title: Projects
 permalink: /projects/
 ---
+This is what I'm thinkering with, when the time is for it.
+One project has been discontinuet.

 # avr-tools-build
 A bash script for compiling the newest set of the avr toolchain to a local directory.